Oil compensates for its losses in a volatile session

 Fears of a decline in demand due to pessimistic economic prospects, have overcome the impact Positive economic data from China and the United States.

 The prices of the nearest month to maturity of Brent crude recorded their lowest levels since February last week, declining 13.7%, and recording their largest weekly decline since April 2020.
-Also, the US West Texas Intermediate crude lost 9.7%, as fears of a recession that could harm demand for oil pressured prices.
+Also, the US West Texas Intermediate crude lost 9.7%, as fears of a recession that might harm demand for oil pressured prices.

 “Last week’s price action left no doubt that demand fears due to a possible recession have the upper hand over supply concerns,” said BVM analyst Stephen Brennock.